ankitjha2023/add-to-cart/README.md

 # Add-to-Cart

 This is a simple web application called "Add-to-Cart" built using Bootstrap and JavaScript.
-The application allows users to add products to their shopping cart and view the total price of the items in the cart.
+The application allows users to add products to their shopping cart.

 ## Installation